apollographql/apollo-kotlin/design-docs/Glossary.md

 ### Key fields

-The fields that uniquely identify an object.
+Fields that are used to compute a Cache key for an object.

 ### Pagination arguments